-2. Establishment of a Foundation
+2. Establishment of a foundation

-- Amount of assets - Purpose-to-means ratio, in practice CHF 50'000 - Commercial register entry - As a rule: Constitutive entry (cf. art.
+- Purpose formulation is crucial - Amount of assets - Purpose-to-means ratio, in practice CHF 50'000 - Commercial register entry - As a rule: Constitutive entry (cf. art.
 52 para.
 1, art.
 81 para.
 2 CC) - Original exception: Public law, ecclesiastical and family foundations did not require registration (old art.
 52 para.
 2 CC) - Since the entry into force of the "Federal Act on the Implementation of the 2012 Revised Recommendations of the Groupe d'action financière" on 1 January 2016, also constitutive entry for ecclesiastical and family foundations (cf. new art.
 52 para.
 2 CC; transitional period of 5 years, cf. art.
 6b para.
-2bis SchIT)
+2^{bis} SchIT)

-3. Organisation of the Foundation
+3. Organisation of the foundation